Using This Book

 Step into the alien mind of the fearsome ball of eyes, the beholder!

 The Tome of Many Eyes is a homebrew supplement that offers new aberrant options for your player character.
 These options are primarily made for the Dungeons and Dragons 5.5e (2024) ruleset, however there are 2014 ruleset conversions in the back of the supplement (pg.
-X).
+10).

 What You'll Find Within